-This is not China either.
-Guangzhou has a long history of not doing what Mandarins and maniacal communists tell them to and the city maintains a fierce independent streak.
+This is not just China, either.
+Guangzhou has a long history of not doing what Beijing tells them to and the city maintains a fierce independent streak.
 It remains the heart of Cantonese culture, a title it shares with Hong Kong, and the culture, language, and food are all distinct.
 Locals are Guangzhouers first and Chinese second.

 Avoid the Canton Fair

 The city’s biggest event is also the best time not to come.
 The Canton Fair is an international trade event that attracts thousands of sellers and buyers to Guangzhou in April and May.
 It also means the hotels are packed and the price of everything from a flight into the city to a taxi jumps a number of notches in price.